Miami Beach vs Brickell vs Wynwood: Which Base Fits Your Trip?

 Use this when there is not enough time to make beach, Brickell, and Wynwood all feel relaxed.

-• Choose Brickell if the day is mainland-led and use Zuma as the dinner anchor.
+- Choose Brickell if the day is mainland-led and keep dinner on that side of the bay.

-• Use Wynwood as a focused Zak the Baker stop rather than a scattered area crawl.
+- Use Wynwood as a focused food-and-art stop rather than a scattered area crawl.

 Let each area keep a job

-Use Miami Beach for the beach block, Brickell for mainland dinner, and Wynwood for a targeted daytime lane.
+Use Miami Beach for the beach block, Brickell for mainland dinner, and Wynwood for a targeted daytime or early evening lane.

 If beach time matters most